jjoe64/GraphView/README.markdown

 A double touch will take you back to the x origin of the graph.

 <h4>21 February 2013 </h4>
 Added manual configuration of y axis increments.
-This will no work with the autoscale as well.
+This will now work with the autoscale as well.

 <h2>Original text: What is GraphView</h2>